Creating a PULL API

 row_limit=[row limit]

 The default limit on the number of records to return is 10,000.
-Add this parameter to change this.
+Add this parameter to change it.
 Note the hard maximum allowed is 100,000.

 Filtering